MENOPAUSE AND HAIR LOSS

-Have you begun the stages of menopause?
-Wondering what is happening to your hair?
 Many things fluctuate and change during menopause – hair being one of them.
-The shift in hormones is to blame and is also the main culprit for many of the symptoms which include hot flashes, night sweats, mood swings, insomnia and as if that’s not enough…hair loss.
+The shift in hormones is to blame for menopause hair loss and the culprit for the many symptoms which include hot flashes, night sweats, mood swings, insomnia and as if that’s not enough…hair loss due to menopause.

 The good news?
-Hair loss can be reversible once the hormones settle down and balance out and hair will return to its natural growth cycle.
-In the meantime, INTACT can help minimize excessive hair shedding for one less added stress to think about.
+Hair loss after menopause can be reversible once the hormones settle down and balance out into your new, post-menopausal self.
+Life goes on and hair will return to its natural growth cycle.
+In the meantime, INTACT can help minimize hair loss during menopause for one less stressor to think about.

 CLINICALLY-PROVEN & DERMATOLOGIST-DEVELOPED